-The prevailing Southwest Monsoon conditions are expected to strengthen over the next few months.
-The monsoon is associated with the traditional wet (dry) season of the northern (southern) ASEAN region.
-During the season, prevailing winds are expected to blow from the southeast or southwest.
-The development of tropical cyclones in the Western Pacific Ocean and South China Sea can be expected and could bring heavy rainfall over parts of the northern ASEAN region, particularly over the Philippines and Vietnam.
+The prevailing Southwest Monsoon conditions are expected to extend into mid-October 2017.
+During this season, prevailing winds are forecast to blow from the southeast or southwest.
+The development of tropical cyclones in the Western Pacific Ocean and/or the South China could bring heavy rainfall to parts of the ASEAN region, particularly over the Philippines and Vietnam.

-For the southern ASEAN region, the dry weather conditions could lead to an escalation in hotspot activities over the fire-prone provinces of Sumatra and Kalimantan.
-Vigilance should be stepped up for any escalation of fire activities in the coming dry season.
+For the southern ASEAN region, occasional periods of dry weather conditions may prevail, and could lead to an escalation in hotspot activities in the fire-prone provinces of Sumatra and Kalimantan.
+Hence vigilance should be stepped up for any escalation of fire activities during periods of drier weather

-For the upcoming July-August-September season, near-normal rainfall is expected for most parts of the northern ASEAN region, except in northern and central Thailand where slightly above-normal rainfall is expected in July and September.
-In most parts of the southern ASEAN region, near-normal rainfall is forecast to prevail.
-However, slightly below-normal rainfall is expected over Singapore, southern Sumatra and Java.
+For the September-October-November season, near-normal rainfall is forecast for most parts of the northern ASEAN region.
+In the southern ASEAN region, near-normal rainfall is forecast for most parts of the region, except for South Sumatra where slightly below-normal rainfall is expected.